HHV latency associated transcript: Chromatin insulator

 LAT DNA contains an activation boundary between activated LAT-DNA and the inactive lytic viral DNA called a chromatin insulator.
 CCCTC-binding factor (CTCF) is a zinc finger protein which occurs naturally in some human cells.
 CTCF is localized to the nucleus of cells.
 CTCF has been shown to naturally regulate the expression of human linear dsDNA by binding with target DNA sequences or motifs.
 CTCF binding to DNA may result in formation of transcription-ready euchromatin through the Histone H3-acetylating activity which results due to CTCF binding.
 Acetylation of Histone promotes transcription of DNA to RNA, and then to protein products.

 A March 2006 University of Florida College of Medicine study showed that expression of the Herpes virus genome may be regulated in part by the binding of CTCF to CTCF-binding motifs.
 The researchers used sequence analysis and quantitative genomics assays on HHV DNA.
 In the U. Florida study, the LAT region was found to contain a CTCF-binding region within a 1.5k-bp (base pair) region, and found to contain a "chromatin insulator-like element".
 A May 2007 study conducted at the Wistar Institute localized the LAT CTCF-binding motif to an 800-bp sequence of the LAT intron, and demonstrated that the region insulated activated LAT chromatin from repressed chromatin that would otherwise produce the lytic protein HHV Infected Cell Polypeptide 0 (ICP0).

 Interference of cellular pathways

 It was alleged that a portion of HSV-1 LAT consists of an interfering micro RNA (miRNA), termed mir-LAT.
 This miRNA is shown to downregulate Transforming Growth Factor-β1 (TGF-β1) and SMAD3.
 These effects block apoptosis, or normal programmed cell death.
-However, although HSV does downregulate apotopsis, the particular miRNA has come to been seen as an experimental artifact, and the paper was consequently retracted.
+However, although HSV does downregulate apotopsis, the particular miRNA has come to be seen as an experimental artifact, and the paper was consequently retracted.

 Other research showed that the products from the first 4,658 nucleotides of LAT inhibited caspase-8 and caspase-9 cellular death factors.
 Further research has shown that HHV-8 LAT produces RNA which interfere not with expression of TGF-β1 and SMAD3, but reducing the expression of Thrombospondin-1 protein (THBS-1).
 In turn, down-regulation of THBS-1 reduces production of TGF-β1 and SMAD3, suppressing apoptosis.